Utah Mammoth: Television

-On April 18, 2024, shortly after the establishment of the team, it was announced that the team had reached an agreement with the E.W.
-Scripps Company to broadcast Utah NHL games on their Provo-based station KUPX-TV; KUPX had previously served as the Coyotes' affiliate in the market, and also broadcasts Vegas Golden Knights games.
+On April 18, 2024, shortly after the establishment of the team, it was announced that the team had reached an agreement with the Scripps Sports to broadcast Utah NHL games on their Provo-based station KUPX-TV; KUPX had previously served as the Coyotes' affiliate in the market, and also broadcasts Vegas Golden Knights games.
 The telecasts are produced by Smith Entertainment Group's SEG Media division.
 The team also launched a subscription streaming service known as UtahHC+ (now Mammoth+), which carries the games and other video content related to the team.
 The service is an expansion of SEG's partnership with Kiswe for the Utah Jazz's Jazz+ service introduced the previous season; for this season, both services introduced a joint platform known as SEG+.

 On September 4, Utah announced that former Coyotes play-by-play announcer Matt McConnell had been hired for the same position, with ESPN analyst Dominic Moore and Seattle Kraken color analyst Nick Olczyk serving as TV analysts.